Get Schooled

 How to Combat Imposter Phenomenon

 These feelings are especially common amongst first-generation college students, gender minorities, and youth of color, who work or study in predominantly White spaces, and who face additional systemic challenges such as bias and exclusion in their journeys.
-As disheartening as these feelings are, they are common - you are not alone!
-There are tools to combat them and remind yourself that you deserve everything you have and that your presence in every space matters.
-Here are a few of our tips to combat imposter phenomenon and gain back some self-confidence!
+As disheartening as these feelings are, they are common, and there are tools to combat them and remind yourself that you deserve everything you have and that your presence in every space matters.
+Here are a few of our tips to combat imposter phenomenon and gain some self-confidence!

 This is easier said than done, and will take practice over time.
 The more confident you are in yourself and your capabilities, the easier it is to feel valued in your work and studies.
-Our piece on building self-confidence is a great place to start!
+Learn more about building self-confidence here!

 Imposter phenomenon can weigh heavily on your mind and body, and it’s important to remember to take time for yourself to reflect on your experiences and feelings.
-This practice isn’t easy but can give you more clarity and understanding the root of these feelings.
+This practice isn’t easy, but can give you more clarity in understanding the root of these feelings.
 We recommend taking this time to try bullet journaling, meditating, or seeking free mental health resources available to you.

 Sites like Reddit and Facebook have great communities you can join for free to learn more about imposter phenomenon and others’ experiences with moving beyond it.
 Linkedin is also a great place to get advice and support from experienced professionals in the workforce.

-We’re always here to support you as you continue to grow and thrive.
-Join our unique community now by texting #Hello to 33-55-77 or follow us on Instagram @getschooled!
+We’re here to support you as you continue to grow and thrive.
+Join our community now by texting #Hello to 33-55-77 or follow us on Instagram @getschooled!

 Let Get Schooled help you achieve your goals